Property tax proposal to fund mental health facility in Baton Rouge

 Metro Council will discuss adding the tax to a December election in the coming weeks.
 The council must approve the election before voters weigh-in.

-The tax would be 1.5 mills, or about $26 on a residential property valued at $150,000 and receiving homestead exemption.
+The tax would be 1.5 mills, or about $20 on the average residential property receiving homestead exemption.

 Authorities have expressed the need, suggesting a specialized facility would help with jail overcrowding and be a place for offenders in need of specialized treatment to be housed and cared-for instead of booked into jail with more violent inmates.